LHNCBC/autocomplete-lhc/README.md

 3) Add node_modules/.bin to your PATH.
 Again, if you are on a Linux operating system, you should be able to re-run ```source bashrc.autocomp```.
 3) npm run build
 4) npm run update-webdriver # The need for this will go away when we remove our Protractor dependency.
+5) bower install # needed for the test pages
 5) npm run test